Menu Close

 When your tongue is in good shape, you’ll have control over your diction and resonance; and reduce strain on your voice.
 It also helps a great deal in managing your breath and allows for your voice to be agile and expressive.

-Here are a few experiments to check whether your tongue is strong enough or if she needs to go to the gym:
+In the following blog post, you’ll find a few experiments to check whether your tongue is strong enough or if she needs to go to the gym.

 Press & Release